wilsonliaows/docs/developing-connectors/sdk/object-definition.md

         </tr>
         <tr>
             <td>stick</td>
             <td>Use this property to make the optional field visible on the Input section.
 For Ex: Since is optional field but to be displayed always under Input fields.
-Use <code>stick: :true</code>.
+Use <code>sticky: true</code>.
             </td>
         </tr>
         <tr>